Dark Souls: The Board Game

-Dark Souls – The Board Game is a miniature-based exploration board game created by Steamforged Games.
+Dark Souls: The Board Game is a miniature-based exploration board game created by Steamforged Games.
 It was released in April 2017 and is based on the Dark Souls video game series by FromSoftware and Bandai Namco Entertainment.
-A successful crowdfunding campaign raised over £3.7 million to fund the development of the project.
+A crowdfunding campaign raised over £3.7 million was used to fund the project.

 Gameplay

-Dark Souls – The Board Game is a miniature-based exploration board game that can be played cooperatively with up to four players.
-Players assume the game role of characters based on classes from the Dark Souls series and fight monsters and seek treasure.
+Dark Souls: The Board Game is a miniature-based exploration board game that can be played cooperatively with up to four players.
+Players assume the game role of characters based on classes from the Dark Souls video game series and fight monsters and seek treasure.
 The game uses miniatures to represent players, mini-bosses and bosses.
-The miniatures are modelled after player characters and enemies of the video games Dark Souls (2011), Dark Souls II (2014), and Dark Souls III (2016).
+The miniatures are modelled after player characters and enemies from Dark Souls (2011), Dark Souls II (2014), and Dark Souls III (2016).
 The miniatures move on a node-based game board.
 Combat is card-based; bosses have a set of "AI" cards that determine their movement and attacks.

 A unique aspect of gameplay is that the player's health and stamina share the same bar, limiting that player's ability to move and attack after having taken damage.
 Stamina regenerates at 2 points per turn, whereas damage requires healing at the bonfire checkpoints, or use of healing items.

 To create different experiences each playthrough, players lay down random tiles and then draw encounter cards for each tile; encounter cards determine the enemies, terrain items and traps that spawn on that tile.
 Once players reach a boss, they choose a number of AI cards and shuffle them, then set aside a further "Heat Up" card.
 Players reveal the boss' AI cards in order without reshuffling until the boss drops below a certain amount of its total health points.
 The "Heat Up" card is then shuffled into the AI deck, giving the boss a new stronger card and changing the order in which it will attack for the remainder of the fight.